JasonCho1112001/cmpm-121-f25-d3/PLAN.md

 8. Make a crafting system
 9. Add developer mode to let the player virtually move around
 10. Tune and calibrate settings to fulfill gameplay requirements

+## PLAN FOR D3.b

+1. Create a button layout for virtual movement
+2. Create dynamically spawning and despawning system for cells (Make sure to keep the screen populated)
+3. Modify the cell coordinate system to use latitude and longitude 4.